Archive

 Frozen Custard, also known as French ice cream, is very similar to ice cream except that it must contain a certain amount of egg.
 Frozen custard must contain a minimum of 10% milkfat as well as at least 1.4% egg yolk (anything with less egg yolk is simply considered ice cream).
 Frozen custard is characteristically very dense and typically has an overrun of 15-30%, and combined with the high milkfat and egg yolk, produces a frozen dessert with a smoother consistency than ice cream.

-Unlike ice cream, frozen custard was typically prepared fresh at the place of sale (such as a frozen custard shop), but recently Dreyer's/Edy's has released a Frozen Custard line commercially available in supermarkets.
+Unlike ice cream, frozen custard is typically prepared fresh at the place of sale (such as a frozen custard shop or certain fast-food chains such as Shake Shack and Culver's).
+Dreyer's/Edy's once offered a Frozen Custard line in supermarkets but it has been discontinued.

 Personally, no matter the label attached to the container, I'll always just call it "ice cream" if it's creamy and frozen.
 This includes the pints upon pints of Talenti currently nestled in my freezer.

-If you'd like to read the official FDA regulation code on ice cream, you can find it here.
-If you'd like to see the USDA Commercial Item Description for ice cream and related products, the document can be found here.
+For further reading on the subject, you can find the official FDA regulation code on ice cream here and the USDA Commercial Item Description document regarding ice cream and related products can be found here.

 No comments: